x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/deprecation-of-basic-authentication-exchange-online.md

 - **Graph APIs**: We recommend that you use MS Graph paging logic to ensure you can pull in all of the logs.
 For more information, see [Access Azure AD logs with the Microsoft Graph API](/azure/active-directory/reports-monitoring/quickstart-access-log-with-graph-api).
 - **Direct download from web browser**: For large customers, the amount of data can cause browser timeouts.

+## Re-enabling and Opting Out of Proactive Protection

+We have already started to disable Basic authentication in those tenants that don't use it, and for individual protocols that have no usage, within tenants that still do.
+Any time we plan to make a change to your tenant we will send a Message Center post describing the change.
+If you receive a message notifying you that we will be disabling something, and you do not want us to take that step, you can opt out.
+You can do this up until October 2022, at which point it will not be possible to opt out.

+You can find details on this opt-out process here: [Basic Authentication and Exchange Online – September 2021 Update](https://techcommunity.microsoft.com/t5/exchange-team-blog/basic-authentication-and-exchange-online-september-2021-update/ba-p/2772210)

+If you didn't see the message in time and we disabled something, and then you discover you still need Basic authentication enabled, you can also go back and re-enable that protocol.
+But again, you can only do that until October 2022.

+You can find details on this re-enablement process here: [Basic Authentication and Exchange Online – June 2021 Update](https://techcommunity.microsoft.com/t5/exchange-team-blog/basic-authentication-and-exchange-online-june-2021-update/ba-p/2454827)

 ## Client options

 Some of the options available for each of the impacted protocols are listed below.